PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 it across all emitted partitions.
 Binary-search size-estimation candidates borrow immutable NumPy constant buffers from the source ModelIR instead of copying every weight for every probe.
 The public partition builder and final artifact writer retain the established independent-buffer default.
+Partition dead-branch liveness still runs for every candidate, but input/output and boundary collection is repeated only when that liveness result removes at least one operator.
+Fully required ranges reuse their initial collections.

 Custom-op result metadata has a single TensorFlow- and Torch-free owner in `artifact_metadata.py`.
 One operator-stream pass produces both the legacy raw